-We are looking for: young, dynamic men and women, age of at least 21 years, with good knowledge in English as well as good comprehension in either Spanish or Portuguese.
-IMPORTANT: for staying in Brazil it is advantageous to have a citizenship that does not require a visa (if not, the volunteer needs to obtain this visa by himself before he arrives).
+We are looking for: young, dynamic men and women, age of at least 18 years, with good knowledge in English as well as good comprehension in either Spanish or Portuguese.
+IMPORTANT: for travelling to Brazil is to have a citizenship that does not require a brazilian tourism visa (if not, the volunteer needs to obtain this visa by himself before he arrives).

-Period of stay: each volunteer for a minimum of 6 weeks to a maximum of 12 weeks; the volunteer will arrive at the Reserva Natural Palmari 2 weeks before the predecessor departs, receiving instructions and working with him together for 2 weeks, time after which he will be and work on his own.
+Period of stay: each volunteer has to plan for a minimum stay of 6 weeks and a maximum of 12 weeks; the volunteer will arrive at the Reserva Natural Palmari when still other volunteers are present, receiving instructions, learning and working together with them for a few days after which he will work on his own.

 Additional option: regarding administrative tasks, we are searching for volunteers over a period of 1 to 2 months in our main offices in Bogotá D. C.; we cannot offer lodging, but we are willing to discuss a small allowance for food and transportation.

 Application documents: curriculum vitae including information regarding the level of englisch and other languages; passport personal data & photograph page, recent colour photograph in full body size; a letter of motivation; specification of the desired duration of the stay; regarding university students and other volonteers, which are interested in developing a social or a scientific proyect in order to complete the requirements regarding the finalizing of their high school or university career we need a copy of the proyect as well as an authorizing letter issued by the relevant university or educational center signed by the proyect head.

 Applications to: GRUPO TRAVESIAS S.A.S., to the attention of Melanie Antoine-Feill (